Dex491/js-functions-understanding/README.md

 ### Q9

-What will be logged out on the console when this code rus?
+What will be logged out on the console when this code runs?
 Why?

 ```javascript
 function myFunction(num1, num2) {